laoban-dev/laoban-dev.github.io/docs/laoban/INSTALLING.LAOBAN.md

 It is typically installed by `npm t -g @laoban/admin@latest`.

 It does require privileges to do this as it is adding an executable.
-I typically run this command with either `sudo` on linux, or as administrator on windows.
+I typically run this command with either `sudo` on linux, or as administrator on Windows.

 ## Check `laoban is installed`